xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Database/JSF_get_api_database_new.md

 @RESTSTRUCT{extra,JSF_get_api_database_new_USERS,object,optional,}
 A JSON object with extra user information.
-The data contained in *extra* will be stored for the user but not be interpreted further by ArangoDB.
+The data contained in *extra* will be stored for the user but not be interpreted further by AvocadoDB.

 @RESTDESCRIPTION
 Creates a new database